How do I join the club gymnastics team?

 I’m a grad student.
 Can I practice and compete with PCG?

 Yes!
 We’d be thrilled to have you!
 The dues are slightly higher for graduate students because the university’s undergraduate program provides our budget.

 How much does it cost to join the club?

 For undergraduates, dues are $70 per semester; for graduates, dues are $100 per semester.
-We accept cash, check, Venmo, and credit.
-All checks must be made payable to James Sui.
+We accept cash, check, and Venmo.

 Dues are higher for graduate students because the club is funded by the undergraduate program.